 You should have your ducts cleaned every few years to keep dust accumulation under control.
 Between duct cleaning appointments, you can keep things in check by vacuuming in and around each of your air vents and registers.
 Use the wand attachment to your vacuum, and make sure you use a vacuum with a HEPA filter so the dust does not get blown back into the air.

 With the perfect humidity levels, clean vents and ducts, and the right furnace filter, your air will stay cleaner and your dust allergies should subside.
-If you are still experiencing trouble with your air quality, contact Action Heating & Plumbing to learn more about our HVAC services.
+If you are still experiencing trouble with your air quality, contact Action Plumbing & Heating Maintenance to learn more about our HVAC services.